A (re-)introduction to the extensible shell

 [w]hile rc was an experiment in adding modern syntax to Bourne shell semantics, es is an exploration of new semantics combined with rc-influenced syntax: es has lexically scoped variables, first-class functions, and an exception mechanism, which are concepts borrowed from modern programming languages such as Scheme and ML.

-Simple commands closely resemble other shells, with pipes, redirections, $variables, and all that.
+Simple es commands closely resemble other shells, with pipes, redirections, $variables, wildcards, backgrounding, and more.
 Redirection syntax particularly resembles rc.

 make -npq >[2] /dev/null | grep '.*:'